gsjurseth/maria-geir/README.md

 Every example I provide here refers to `<apikey>`.
 You'll need to replace that with the key stored in `my_app.json` which is created when the setup script finishes.

 ### Testing the websocket bit:
 The point of the websocket is two fold:
 1. Show how we might use envoy with the envoy adapter to act as a proxy for websockets
 2. Use the websocket server as a mediation point: websocket <-> kafka

-The websocket server is itself subscribing to a kafka topic that's being populated by another nodejs-service: a producer
+The websocket server is itself subscribing to a kafka topic that's being populated by another nodejs-service: a producer.
+Provide a `groupId` as shown below or it will default to one ...
+And that one will only work once of course.

 ```bash
  wscat -c http://localhost:8080/ws -H x-api-key:<apikey> -H "x-group-id: first"